deginner/desw/README.md

 # Running Tests

-Mockup based unit tests are located at `test/test_account.py` and run with pytest:
+Unit tests are located at `test/test_account.py` and run with pytest:

 `python setup.py pytest`

+These tests are not dependent on any of the desw plugins.

-Each plugin, e.g. `desw-bitcoin`, has its own unit tests located at `test/test_rpc.py`.
+Each plugin, e.g. [`desw-bitcoin`](https://github.com/GitGuild/desw-bitcoin), has its own unit tests located at `test/test_rpc.py`.